-The Grantee has assigned, for each project, a Local Project Sponsor (LPS).
+The Grantee has assigned, for each project, a Local Project Sponsor (LPS) according to the roles of the participating agencies identified in the IRWM Plan.
 LPSs may act on behalf of the Grantee for the purposes of individual project management, oversight, compliance, and operations and maintenance.
 LPSs are identified for each sponsored Project below: